-The physical properties described below are tested on antifreeze solutions sent to Dyne Technologies.
+The physical properties described below are tested on antifreeze solutions sent to Dyne Fire Protection Labs.
 The physical properties are not a measurement of performance and as such will not cause the sample to FAIL.
 If the value is outside of the specification, it is simply noted as OUT OF SPEC.

 |Physical Property Test Type||Definition||Possible Reasons Why Value is Out of Spec|